Gosar asks police to arrest undocumented immigrants at SOTU

 A considerable number of Democratic lawmakers are bringing undocumented immigrants to Trump's State of the Union address amid the immigration debate that's shaking out on Capitol Hill.

-Despite Gosar's request, most of the immigration-related invited guests to Trump's State of the Union are protected under the Deferred Action of Childhood Arrivals program, which is set to expire in March.
+Despite Gosar's request, most of the immigration-related invited guests to Trump's State of the Union are protected under the Deferred Action for Childhood Arrivals program, which is set to expire in March.

 In a statement from Gosar's office, he added he also contacted Attorney General Jeff Sessions about his request.